SiddhikaPhule/demo/README.md

 # demo
-This is a Demo for git and github
+This is a Demo for git and GitHub.
+I am Siddhika Phule.